DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Create bar/column, histogram, line, area charts
   - Create annotated, range, scatter charts
 - Prepare for Chart Your Data quiz, to be taken during any **3-hour period** before Mon 3 Oct 9pm on [Moodle](https://moodle.trincoll.edu). **Budget your time** since this is the second quiz due this day (to avoid scheduling one during Trinity Days).
 This quiz contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.

+### Mon 3 Oct
+- Alternative Assignment #2: Monday 3 October 12-1pm on Zoom (request link from instructor ahead of time).
+GHIAA Education Team Training with CT school finance expert Erika Haynes.
+Students, you are welcome to join GHIAA Leaders as we gain foundational knowledge about the CT Educational System and how it is funded.
+In order to create a just and fair educational system for every student, you first need to understand the current system and how it functions.
+- See also Alternative Assignment guidelines

 ### Tue 4 Oct
 - Review results from Chart Your Data quiz